retrodans/paradayish/story-notes.md

 ## Next steps
-CHAPTER TWO
+CHAPTER TWO - next bits
-* Rook rummages in ornate drawers, one of them is locked, uses beak to open it
-* Rook looks inside drawer, just a single piece of paper, a diagram for some machine : describe a kaiju, machine guns on shoulders, upside down trapesium body, stumpy head, flame in sternum, tank tracks instead of legs, lots of cogs
+* EXPLAIN THE DIAGRAM : describe a kaiju, machine guns on shoulders, upside down trapesium body, stumpy head, flame in sternum, tank tracks instead of legs, lots of cogs
 * Rook takes a bite from an extinguised candle, rolls up the paper, then spits the wax to reseal it.
 Then flies to a corner unit, and drops it behind, before jumping to the window, and flying out
 * Rook feels a pull in it's mind, encouraging it to go up, and towards the helm of the ship, finds a specific window, and peeks through, there is the man
 * Rook describes the room the man is in, he lies, eyes open, looking at the ceiling, thinking, ends with man turning to look at the Rook, Rooks emotion goes from concern as to what is happening, to reluctance over what will happen next